jesuscuevas/csus_website/_pages/stat128.md

 title: STAT 128 - Statistical Computing
 ---

-This is the course webpage for STAT 128 at CSU Sacramento.
+This is the course webpage for my STAT 128 course at CSU Sacramento.
 In this class we'll learn about data science and statistical computing using the R programming language.

 <ul>